The Macro Outlook for w/c 18 September 2023

 Outlook for the week ahead

-This week, the US Treasury will auction and settle approx. $251bn in ST Bills with a paydown of approx. $43bn.
+This week, the US Treasury will auction and settle approx. $542bn in ST Bills, Notes, Bonds, and TIPS raising approx. $111bn in new money.

 More detail (including a calendar of key data releases) is provided in the briefing document – download the pdf below: